2-alchemists/krossboard-docs/content/docs/11_node-scoped-analytics.md

 aliases = ["/docs/node-scoped-analytics-charts-and-reports/"]
 +++

-For the different Kubernetes clusters handled, this page provides node usage analytics with the following perspectives:
+For the different Kubernetes clusters tracked, this page provides node usage analytics with the following perspectives:

-* Recent node occupation by pods
+* Recent nodes occupation by pods.
-* Node usage history for a user-selectable period of time.
+* Node usage history by user-defined period of times.

-> Please note that the activation of these analytics features requires a valid license.
+> Please note that the activation of these features requires a valid license.

 ## Recent Node Occupation by Pods
-This section of provides for each cluster selected on-demand (1), the latest-captured resource usage by pods running on the different nodes (2).
+This dashboard is displayed by selecting a node (1) and the option `Nodes recent occupation` (2).

-For each node, the analytics is rendered as a pie-chart given for CPU and memory the ratio resources of used by every running pod, the ratio of available/free resources, and the ratio of `non-allocatable` capacity.
+For the selected node, the analytics render a piechart report for CPU and memory consumption (3).

+On each report piechart we have:

+  * The ratio of resources used by the different running pods.
+  * The ratio of available resources.
+  * The ratio of `non-allocatable` capacity.

 ![krossboard-node-recent-occupation.png](/images/docs/screenshorts/krossboard-nodes-recent-occupation-by-pods.png)

 ## Usage History
-This section of provides for each cluster selected on-demand (1), the history of consolidated resource capacity available, non-allocatable, and consumed by pods for a user-selectable period of time (the default history period being the last 24 hours).
+This dashboard is enabled by selecting a cluster (1) and a user-defined period of time (default is the last 24 hours).

-For each node, the analytics is rendered as a stacked-areas chart for CPU (4) and memory (5) resources.
-Over time and for each resource type (CPU, memory), each chart renders, the overall resource capacity enabled by the node, the capacity used by pods, and the remaining/free capacity.
+For each node, we have a chart for CPU (4) and memory (5) resources rendered as a stacked-areas chart.

+Each chart displays and helps understand the following metrics hourly-consolidated over time (i.e. as historical trends):

+ * Overall capacity enabled by the node.
+ * Capacity consumed by pods.
+ * Available/free capacity.
+ * Non-allocatable capacity.

 ![krossboard-node-usage-history.png](/images/docs/screenshorts/krossboard-nodes-usage-history.png)